EEN421/EEN421.github.io/_posts/2025-10-13-📖-Ultimate-Microsoft-XDR-for-Full-Spectrum-Cyber-Defense-Is-Officially-Charting-on-Amazon!.md

-# 🎯 My Book *“Ultimate Microsoft XDR for Full Spectrum Cyber Defense”* Is Officially Charting on Amazon!

 When I started *DevSecOpsDad.com*, it was just a space to share hands-on lessons from my home lab — Defender for Endpoint tests, Sentinel workbooks, Pi-hole telemetry, the occasional Microsoft XDR deep dive between briskets.
 Fast forward to today, and those late-night experiments have turned into a **published book** — a 400-page blueprint for full-spectrum cyber defense.

 <br/>